 - To make sure tights aren’t too tight, buy one size up.
 It’s okay if they bunch up.
 It won’t take away from your adorable Christmas photos.

 If you want to go for a minimal approach and let your baby’s smile shine, use minimal props.
 Take the above photo for example.
 A baby girl wearing a fanned out red skirt and a sweet red headband with a flower is simple and perfect.

 Twin Baby Photo Ideas

 Newborn twins may be the easiest twins to photograph, whether it’s for a Christmas shoot or not.
 You can just bundle them up together, as they were in the womb, and it makes for a beautiful shot.
-And to make your newborn twin shoot more Christmasy, add some gold, red or green accessories.
+To make your newborn twin shoot more Christmasy, add some gold, red or green accessories.

 Baby and Dog Christmas Photo Ideas

 Posing a baby and a dog for a Christmas photo shoot or otherwise is without a doubt difficult.
 On one hand, you’ve got an infant that wants to move around and explore.
-And on the other, you’ve got a dog with, well, the same issue.
+On the other, you’ve got a dog with, well, the same issue.
 To help with the dog, you should keep some treats handy to reward them for being still.

 Family Christmas Photo Ideas with Baby